pagkly/Zed/Investopedia4/How Corporate Charters Work.md

 Aside from providing a designated registered agent, the corporate charter must also include the names and addresses of the founders, corporate officers, and initial directors.

-Also, corporations that are designated as stock corporations must provide the number of stock shares the company has the authority to issue and the par value per share.
+Also, corporations that are designated as [[Stock|stock]] corporations must provide the number of stock [[Shares|shares]] the company has the authority to issue and the par value per share.